 5. Carbon monoxide leak.
 Like the gas leak, this is an urgent matter that requires immediate attention.
 Carbon monoxide can kill everyone in the home.

 Ideally, you have a carbon monoxide detector in your home that will alert you just like a smoke detector does.
 The best ones plug into an outlet.
 If the alarm goes off, shut off all gas appliances in the home, including the furnace, hot water heater, everything.
-Get out of the house and call a plumber.
+Get out of the house and call an emergency plumber in Albuquerque.

 If everyone in the home feels nauseous and headachy, that’s a sign of carbon monoxide poisoning.
 Turn off the gas and call a plumber.
 If you don’t, those in the home could simply go to sleep and not wake up.